rust-lang/rfcs/text/0000-default-type-parameter-fallback-take-two.md

 # Rationale and alternatives

+- Is there a better name for default elision?
+Default propagation?
+Default inheritance?
+Is there a better syntax than `A=_`?

 - We could stabilize writing defaults in fns and impls first (without any effect) and later stabilize inference fallback, so that existing stable libraries have a period to adapt without being concerned of creating conflicts among defaults.

 ## Default elision